hilch/FindUsbStickOnBAndRPlc/README.md

 # FindUsbStickOnBAndRPlc
-B&amp;R Automation Studio : Search USB Stick connected to a B&am;R PLC and use it as file device for FileIO - Library.
+B&amp;R Automation Studio : Auto mount USB Stick connected to a B&am;R PLC and use it as file device for FileIO - Library.